DETECT EBOLA IN 8 MINUTES? ANTHRAX IN 7 MINUTES ?

 MICROFLUIDICS AND QPCR : FASTGENE’S POWERFUL WEAPONS AGAINST DISEASES

-The Fastgene diagnostic system is based on the quantitative polymerase chain reaction (qPCR), a molecular diagnosis that allows to detect genetic sequences of viruses and bacteria.
+The Fastgene diagnostic system is based on the quantitative polymerase chain reaction (qPCR), a molecular test that detect bacterial and viruses DNA.
 The Fastgene technology uses a patented microfluidic thermalisation technique using both the relevant advantages of microfluidic chips and Elveflow high performance pressure controllers.

 OUTSTANDING THERMALIZATION PERFORMANCES ENABLES ULTRA-FAST DETECTION